 Pursuant to Section 134(5) of the Companies Act 2013 your directors confirm that:

-a) in the preparation of the annual accounts the applicable accounting standards havebeen followed and there are no material departures;
+a) in the preparation of the annual accounts for the financial year ended March 312019 the applicable accounting standards have been followed and there are no materialdepartures;

-b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;
+b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that year;

-c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) the directors have prepared the annual accounts on a going concern basis;

 e) the directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 In accordance with the Listing Regulations a separate report on Corporate Governanceis given in Annexure-B along with the Auditors' Certificate on its compliance in Annexure-Cto the Board's Report.
 The Auditors' Certificate does not contain any qualificationreservation and adverse remark.

 RELATED PARTY CONTRACTS / TRANSACTIONS